maniospas/mammoth-commons/CONTRIBUTING.md

 create pull requests that repository maintainers will try to merge.
 Those requests will trigger continuous integration actions to verify that contributions are compliant with all technical requirements of the toolkit.
+Use the *black* linter.
+Pull requests with errors other than linter ones will be rejected.

 Creating a module is as simple as adding a file in the `catalogue/` directory, adding an function with typehints, and decorating the latter.